OpenCircuits/OpenCircuits/README.md

 # Contact Us

-If you have a question or would like to recommend a feature, please reach out to contact@opencircuits.io
+If you have a question or would like to recommend a feature, please reach out to contact@opencircuits.io.

 ### LICENSING
-OpenCircuits is under the BSD-3 clause license
+OpenCircuits is under the BSD-3 clause license.